quantumudit/Analyzing-Beerwulf-Beers/readme.md

 ## Overview

-This project focuses on scraping the varieties of beers and their associated metrics from [Beerwulf](https://www.beerwulf.com/en-gb/c/all-beers), performing exploratory data analysis to generate insights and visualize them with the help of Power BI.
+This project focuses on scraping the varieties of beers and their associated metrics from [Beerwulf][website_link], performing exploratory data analysis to generate insights and visualize them with the help of Power BI.

 The repository directory structure is as follows:

-├───Analyzing-Pokemons<br>
+├───Analyzing-Beerwulf-Beers<br>
 │ ├───01_WEBSCRAPING<br>
 │ ├───02_ETL<br>
 │ └───06_RESOURCES<br>